 Leonard M. Baynes

-He received his B.S. from New York University, and J.D. and M.B.A. from Columbia University.
+Baynes received his B.S. from New York University, and J.D. and M.B.A. from Columbia University.
 Baynes was awarded the Earl Warren Scholarship and the COGME Fellowship at Columbia, where he also served as associate editor of the Columbia Human Rights Law Review.
-After law school, Baynes served as a Law Clerk to Federal District Court Judge Clifford Scott Green in the Eastern District of Pennsylvania.

 Houston, TX 77204-6060